 What are ‘Tarallini’?

 Tarallini are small, crunchy ring-shaped snacks from Southern Italy—think of them as Italy’s answer to crackers or breadsticks, but more rustic and satisfying.
 They’re made with just a few pantry staples: flour, olive oil, white wine, and salt.
-Some versions include fennel seeds, black pepper, or even chili for extra flavour.
+Some versions include fennel seeds, black pepper, or even chilli for extra flavour.

 They’re first boiled, then baked, which gives them a crisp, dry texture—perfect for nibbling with a glass of wine, dipping into spreads, or simply as a savoury snack.
 You’ll often find them in Italian homes, especially in Puglia, served in bowls like you’d serve crisps.